ansible/ansibullbot/docs/collection_migration.md

 B. You created a new module.

+## What if ansibot made a mistake in deciding my issue or PR was for a file in a collection?

+Comment "!needs_collection_redirect" in the issue and the bot will override the redirect.

 ## What should I do now?

 1. Determine which collection+repo the file should live in now.